 Many small and mid-size airports will suffer as 76+ seat regional jets replace 50 seat aircraft.
 Unless rural economies (and traveler their demand) increase proportionately to the increase in plane size, which is unlikely, frequencies will be reduced and routes cancelled.
 As a result, travelers from those communities will be pushed to drive more often and/or longer distances to board mainline flights from larger airports, further reducing the mainline network demand for regionally sourced passengers.

 Very creative solutions are essential for the country’s small airports.
-More on those in the next post!
+More on those in this post!